Curves International

 Curves International, also known as Curves for Women, Curves Fitness, or just Curves, is an international fitness franchise co-founded by Gary and Diane Heavin in 1992.
 As of May 31, 2019, Curves lists 367 franchise locations open in the United States on their Facebook page.

 In 2012, North Castle Partners, a private equity firm, purchased a controlling stake in the company.

 The company is privately held by its co-founders and North Castle, with its headquarters located in Waco, Texas and corporate offices located with sister North Castle company Jenny Craig in Carlsbad, California.
 Curves fitness and weight loss facilities are designed specifically for and focused on women, although in some states, men are allowed to join.

-The clubs compete with other women's-only chain health clubs, including Spa Lady and Lucille Roberts.However, Curves is still the largest women's-only health club chain in the US and worldwide.
+The clubs compete with other women's-only chain health clubs, including Spa Lady and Lucille Roberts.
+However, Curves is still the largest women's-only health club chain in the US and worldwide.

 In 2018 with the sale of Curves International by North Castle Partners to Koshidaka Holdings, Curves North America and Oceania headquarters relocated back to Waco, TX.

 History

 Curves was founded by Gary Heavin and his wife, Diane.
 They opened their first Curves in Harlingen, Texas, in 1992.
 This new concept of 30-minute fitness, strength training, weight-loss guidance, and an environment designed for women was immediately successful.
 They began to develop plans for franchising the concept, with the first opening in 1999.
 Curves once claimed to be the world's largest fitness franchise and was recognized as one of the 10 largest franchise companies in the world in 2005.
 According to Curves International Inc's fact sheet, Curves achieved 6,000 franchises in 7 years.
 Curves facilities are located in 39 countries, including the United States, Canada, Mexico, Australia, New Zealand, and Japan.
 Curves is known as FitCurves in Ukraine, Slovakia, Bulgaria, Romania, and the Czech Republic.

 In October 2006, Curves was said to have had over 10,000 locations worldwide, with 7,848 of those locations in the United States.

 Curves fitness and weight loss facilities are designed specifically for and focused on women.
 The program is designed around circuit training, which utilizes hydraulic resistance equipment to achieve results.
 The strength training regimen is combined with cardiovascular training for a full body workout, with each class led by a ‘Curves Coach’.
 There are four speciality classes, each of which is designed for different fitness levels from low intensity to high intensity, with one of the high intensity classes utilizing traditional boxing moves.
 All speciality classes emphasize strength-based functional movements.

-Curves also provides additional programs alongside their traditional gym workouts.
-Curves Nutrition and Weight Management Program is a fully integrated, personalized weight loss and weight management program with customizable meal plans and one-on-one coaching support alongside Curves fitness program.
+Curves also provide additional programs alongside their traditional gym workouts.
+Curves Nutrition and Weight Management Program is a fully integrated, personalized weight loss and weight management program with customizable meal plans and one-on-one coaching support alongside the Curves fitness program.
 In 2020, Curves also expanded their service offering to include their Health and Wellness education series, providing members with educational courses across women’s health issues to help make lifestyle improvements.